covid-19-impact-lab/liss-questionnaires/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the CoViD-19 Impact Lab LISS Questionnaire documentation!
+Welcome to the CoViD-19 Impact Lab Questionnaire documentation!
 ================================================================================

 This page contains the documentation of questionnaires created by the `CoViD-19 Impact Lab <https://covid-19-impact-lab.readthedocs.io/en/latest/>`_ in the `LISS Panel <https://www.lissdata.nl/>`_.
 The questionnaires are used to survey participants of the `LISS Panel <https://www.lissdata.nl/>`_ on their experiences, expectations, and socio-economic situation during the 2020 coronavirus pandemic.
 The surveys are divided into multiple waves, all of which will be documented here.